 Grants and contracts receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts based on its assessment of the current status of individual receivables from grants, agencies and others.
 Balances that are still outstanding after management has used reasonable collection efforts are written off against the allowance for doubtful accounts.
+There was no allowance for doubtful accounts at June 30, 2021.
 The allowance for doubtful accounts at June 30, 2020 was \$16,125.
-There was no allowance for doubtful accounts at June 30, 2020 was \$16,125.